CmlLib/CmlLib.Core-wiki/en/auth.microsoft/cmllib.core.auth.microsoft/jeloginhandler.md

 var loginHandler = JELoginHandlerBuilder.BuildDefault();
 ```

-For more detailed initialization, which includes specifying how accounts are stored, setting up HttpClient, and more, please refer to [jeloginhandlerbuilder.md](jeloginhandlerbuilder.md "mention").
+For more detailed initialization, which includes specifying how accounts are stored, setting up HttpClient, and more, please refer to [JELoginHandlerBuilder](jeloginhandlerbuilder.md).

 ## Basic Authentication